 2007 – The faith community was made aware of the 300 families per year seeking services related to domestic violence.

-2008 – A steering committee was formed, the Articles of Incorporation were written, and Non-Profit status was achieved.
+2008 – A steering committee was formed, the Articles of Incorporation were written, and Non-Profit status was applied for.

 2011 – Shirley’s House of Hope provided services for forty-six women and children.